dgaydukov/cert-aws/sa/files/sa.md

 * let's suppose you create new keypair in region B `region_b_mykey`.
 Now your ami would have 2 keys in  `~/.ssh/authorized_keys`
 * if you create key pair in region B with same name `mykey` it would overwrite original public key
 * conclusion: public key is copied with ami to new region and stay under `~/.ssh/authorized_keys`.
 But to launch ami in new region you have to provide some key pair.
-If you create new key pair with new name you will be able ssh into ec2 with 2 keys (one from first region and another from second region)
+If you create new key pair with new name you will be able ssh into ec2 with 2 keys (one from first region and another from second region).
 If you create new key pair with same name, it would overwrite original public key in ami.
 Ami is nothing but representation of snapshot, so you can't delete snapshot if there is ami for it.
 First de-register ami, then delete snapshot.
 Multiple IP - you can assign multiple private IP addresses to ec2, with this you can:
 * host multiple websites on a single server, using multiple SSL certs each associating with a specific IP address
-* in case if failure, reassign secondary IP to another ec2 For compute intensive use C3, for graphic-intesive use G3
+* in case if failure, reassign secondary IP to another ec2 IDS (Intrusion detection system) - monitor network/system for malicious activity, policy violation and reports to sysadmin or SIEM (security information and event management) system
+IPS (Intrusion prevention system) - located behind firewall, provides additional layer of security by scanning/analyzing suspicious content for potential threats
+You should install IDS/IPS agent on ec2 and they would: ids - monitor vpc environment for malicious activity, ips - monitor incoming/outgoing traffic
+There are 3 ways to use ids/ips:
+* install it on each ec2 running in vpc
+* install it on proxy/NAT and forward all traffic through this proxy/NAT
+* set up security VPC with ec2 with agents installed, and peer this vpc with your vpc, and accept traffic only from security VPC (this is good if you have thousands ec2 in your main vpc, so instead of installing agent on all of them, it's better to use second vpc)

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 It uses presto under the hood.
 Presto - good solution if you need to connect to multiple data sources.